kristoferlund/duet-gpt/README.md

 DuetGPT also does really well as a general bash helper.

+Works with OpenAI models:

+- gpt-3.5-turbo-0613 (does not produce any great code though)
+- gpt-4-0613

 Example tasks:

-- "Refactor index.js: add inline comments, improve variable naming."
+- Refactor index.js: add inline comments, improve variable naming.
-- "Write a bash script that lists all cars in the database."
+- Write a bash script that lists all cars in the database.
-- "Find all files in current directory and subdirectories that contain the word "DuetGPT"
+- Find all files in current directory and subdirectories that contain the word "DuetGPT"
+- Write a PR description based on the commit messages in the PR.

 DuetGPT builds on OpenAI's GPT-4 language model and uses its conversational capabilities to engage in a two-way conversation with the developer.
 It uses the newly released feature of the OpenAI API that allows the AI to make [function calls](https://openai.com/blog/function-calling-and-other-api-updates).